hashsploit/clank-deprecated/README.md

 ### Setup
 1. Download or clone the project.
 2. Run `npm i` in the directory of the project to install the required packages.
-3. Copy `config/aquatos.json.example` to `config/aquatos.json` and configure it.
+3. Copy `config/mas.json.example` to `config/mas.json` and configure it.
-4. Run `./launch.sh aquatos` to start the `aquatos` server in a background screen process, or if you are debugging, you can manually run `nodejs --trace-warnings server.js aquatos.json`.
-You can access the background screen process by running `screen -x clank-aquatos`.
+4. Run `./launch.sh mas` to start the `mas` server.
+If you are debugging, you can manually run `nodejs --trace-warnings server.js mas.json`.